Grumman Greenhouse is a sculpture by Philadelphia artist Jordan Griska (BFA '08) installed in 2011 for Lenfest Plaza.

 “Jordan’s work engages us in social and environmental issues in extraordinary ways,” says PAFA President & CEO David R. Brigham.
 “I am pleased to see our alumni creating such ambitious and challenging work.
 Grumman Greenhouse will be a great start to the temporary sculpture program in Lenfest Plaza.”

-Griska's Grumman Greenhouse inaugurates the temporary exhibitions program in Lenfest Plaza.
+Griska's Grumman Greenhouse inaugurates the exhibitions program in Lenfest Plaza.
 Complementing the permanent, site-specific work by Claes Oldenburg, the platform at the west end of the plaza will display projects by emerging and established artists.